-The first thing to check is that all cables are in good order and that the connector soldering is not faulty.
+The first thing to check is that all cables work and that the connector soldering is not faulty.

-Try recording with different sources (mics, guitars, line sources) to eliminate the possibility of the recording source having a fault.
-Also, ensure that the input on the receiving device is not faulty by connecting a different source to it.
+Record with different sources (mics, guitars, line sources) to eliminate the possibility of the recording source having a fault.
+Ensure that the input on the receiving device is not faulty by connecting a different source to it.

-If it seems that the crackling is coming from the unit then the best thing to do is try and narrow down which part of the unit the crackling is coming from.
+If it seems that the crackling is coming from the device, the best thing to do is try and narrow down which part of the unit the crackling is coming from.
 Switch all processing out and check the following:

 - Listen to the headphone out and the line outputs to see if the noise occurs on both or just one.

-- Try mic (both front and back inputs), line and instrument inputs to see if the noise is present when using all three or just one.
+- Try mic (both front and back inputs), line and instrument inputs to see if the noise is present when using all three.